S1PR1: Multiple sclerosis

 S1PR1 is involved in multiple sclerosis.
-Fingolimod, a drug which internalizes the receptor, is approved as a disease modifying agent in MS. There are other Sphingosine-1-phosphate receptor modulators.
+Fingolimod, a drug which internalizes the receptor, is approved as a disease modifying agent in Multiple sclerosis.
+There are other Sphingosine-1-phosphate receptor modulators.

-Van Doorn et al. (2010) observed a strong increase in S1PR1 (and S1PR3) expression in hypertrophic astrocytes both in the active and inactive MS lesions from MS patients compared to the unaffected patients.
+Van Doorn et al. (2010) observed a strong increase in S1PR1 (and S1PR3) expression in hypertrophic astrocytes both in the active and inactive Multiple sclerosis lesions from patients compared to the unaffected patients.